Is Running a Business While Working Full-Time Considered Dual Employment?

 rka5

-Even though a contract may have been signed for entering into business & it does not mean employment or fixed remuneration, would it still be considered dual employment?
+Even though a contract may have been signed for entering into business, and it does not entail employment or fixed remuneration, would it still be considered dual employment?

 resumeoncom

-I think it is considered as a dual employment "A person having a business and holding a full-time job" because in both case he is earning money and employment means the state of having paid work.
+I think it is considered dual employment, "a person having a business and holding a full-time job," because in both cases, he is earning money, and employment means the state of having paid work.

 umakanthan53